mangomagic/ansible-setup/README.md

 The ansible user should now be able to SSH into the remote server.

-### Local Test
+## Local Test

 To test the ansible code in a docker container run:

 ```bash
 ./test/run-test.sh
 ```
-The public key must be set correctly and the private key present for the local user.
+The public key must be set correctly in `./files/public_key.txt` and the private key present for the local user.